 Documents to download

 Military assistance is being provided to Ukraine by the UK and international partners in support of Ukraine’s right to self-defence under the UN Charter.

-Military aid to the Ukrainian armed forces is gifted by the UK.
+With the exception of the ERA loan, military aid to the Ukrainian armed forces has been gifted by the UK.
 Equipment is either donated from existing UK defence stocks, rapidly purchased from the defence industry in both the UK and overseas or purchased from the surplus stocks of foreign governments.
 Such acquisition is either funded directly or coordinated through mechanisms such as the International Fund for Ukraine, to which the UK has committed money.
+In February 2025 the UK chaired the Ukraine Defence Contact Group for the first time.

 Long term security guarantees

 In July 2023, the members of the G7, including the UK, set out a commitment to providing long term security guarantees to Ukraine (PDF).
-Those commitments will be set out on a bilateral basis according to each country’s legal and constitutional requirements.
-On 12 January 2024, the UK became the first country to formalise a long-term security agreement (PDF).
+On 12 January 2024, the UK was the first country to announce a ten-year year security cooperation agreement with Ukraine.
+In January 2025 the UK and Ukraine also agreed a 100-year partnership agreement.

+Documents to download